Learning Fair Classifiers with Partially Annotated Group Labels: Experiments

 We finally show the impact of the \ourscenario scenario and our \ours on the UTKFace dataset and an extra group-unlabeled dataset.
 We use the FairFace dataset \cite{karkkainen2021fairface} for the extra dataset.
 FairFace contains 108,501 facial images with balanced attributes.
 We filter out ethnicity not in ``White'', ``Black'', ``Asian'' and ``Indian''.
-After the filtration, we have 73,377 extra samples.
-To examine our \ourscenario problem, we let the extra datasets only have target labels (\ie, ages) but not group labels. \cref{tab:extradata} shows the results of the scratch and MFD trained only on the UTKFace dataset, and the scratch and MFD+\ours on the UTKFace augmented with group-unlabelled FairFace dataset.
-Interestingly, MFD on UTKFace only shows worse fairness criterion (25.0 $\Delta_M$) than the scratch training on the UTKFace + FairFace (24.0 $\Delta_M$), which is in line with the low group label regime in (\cref{fig:teaser}).
-We achieve the state-of-the-art accuracy (84.38\%) and fairness criterion (19.5) by successfully augmenting UTKFace with the extra group-unlabeled dataset.
+After the filtering, we have 73,377 extra samples.
+To examine our \ourscenario problem, we let the extra datasets only have the target labels (\ie, ages) but not the group labels. \cref{tab:extradata} shows the results of the scratch and MFD trained only on the UTKFace, and the scratch and MFD+\ours on the UTKFace augmented with the FairFace dataset as above.
+Interestingly, MFD on UTKFace only shows worse fairness ($\Delta_M=25.0$) than the scratch training on the UTKFace + FairFace ($\Delta_M=24.0$), which is in line with the result on low group label regime in (\cref{fig:teaser}).
+We achieve the state-of-the-art accuracy (84.38\%) and fairness ($\Delta_M=19.5$) by successfully augmenting UTKFace with the extra group-unlabeled dataset.